French has been added to My Courses

 Many students of this College have gone on to study French at degree level or combined with a wide range of other subjects.

-A foreign language qualification is also considered to be a most valuable asset by employers in a range of occupations within the fields of engineering, medicine, diplomacy, the sciences and many others.
+A foreign language qualification is also considered a most valuable asset by employers in a range of occupations within the fields of engineering, medicine, diplomacy, the sciences and many others.

 Where can this course lead?